bozsahin/cogs579/README.md

 W4:  Does nature compute?
 Representation (6,8)

-W5: Clarifying the terms of philosophical discussion: preliminary stuff related to  quantum and 'nature computes' (13,8)
+W5:  Some experiences with the compute cycle (8)

-W6: Further clarifying the terms of discussion: Programs, intensions and monads (12)
+W6: Clarifying the terms of discussion: Programs, from qubits to monads (12, 13)

 W7: Panel 1: assessment so far (all of us)